 Violence against women has been an alarming concern for centuries now.
-Violation of women’s human rights takes place in various forms with wide-ranging and long lasting impacts on women and the society.
+Violation of women’s human rights takes place in various forms, with wide-ranging and long-lasting impacts on women and society.

-“Circumcision is seen as a beautification or a cleansing process,” said Zainaba, from Mauritania in a learning exchange with Peace Corps volunteer Elizabeth Oram.
-Parallels can be drawn with the ritual of foot-binding practiced in China.
+“Circumcision is seen as a beautification or a cleansing process,” said Zainaba, from Mauritania, in a learning exchange with Peace Corps volunteer Elizabeth Oram.
+Parallels can be drawn with the ritual of foot-binding practised in China.

-The terminology of this practice has always been a controversy.
+The terminology of this practice has always been controversial.
 Various terms like ‘Female Genital Mutilation,’ ‘Female Genital Cutting,’ ‘Female Circumcision,’ ‘Female Excision’ and others have been used.
 Terminology has varied among communities and countries.

-In the past, term used for this gross practice was Female Circumcision like Male Circumcision.
+In the past, the term used for this gross practice was Female Circumcision, like Male Circumcision.
 This is a misleading comparison on two grounds.

 This is the phrase currently used by UN agencies, including the WHO.
 The WHO has divided female genital mutilation into four broad categories – ‘Clitoridectomy,’ ‘Excision,’ ‘Infibulation’ and ‘Piercing or Pricking.’

-This term is used by various organisations working to eradicate the practice for those women who do not consider themselves as mutilated, and thus find FGM offensive.
+This term is used by various organizations working to eradicate the practice for those women who do not consider themselves mutilated and thus find FGM offensive.

-The practice of cutting the female genital is not an isolated practice but a result of various reasons.
+The practice of cutting the female genitalia is not an isolated practice, but a result of various reasons.
 And the four most common and predominant reasons, as pointed out in ‘Female Genital Mutilation: Guide to Laws and Policies,’ are Culture and Tradition, Religion, Women’s Sexuality and Social Pressure.

-FGM is considered as an act of socialisation into cultural practices of the family, community and past generations.
-Women are supposed to uphold the cultural integrity and values to be like other women of the community.
+FGM is considered as an act of socialization into cultural practices of the family, community and past generations.
+Women are supposed to uphold cultural integrity and values, to be like other women in the community.

-This results due to the silent nature of both – women experiencing and practicing mutilation as they do not prefer to talk about the deeply rooted ritual.
+This results due to the silent nature of both: women experiencing and practising mutilation, as they do not prefer to talk about the deeply rooted ritual.
 Moreover, the study of the practice in Sierra Leone highlighted the practice as a vote-winner for the government.

 Thus, despite the country signing CEDAW in 1988, no laws outlawing female circumcision have been passed by the government.
-Additionally, women (midwives) are the ones mostly practicing this as their profession.
-Any measure to restrict the practice is considered as an attack to their livelihood and culture.
+Additionally, women (midwives) are the ones mostly practising this as their profession.
+Any measure to restrict the practice is considered as an attack on their livelihood and culture.

-This practice is a global concern owing its immediate and long term impact on physical, sexual, reproductive and psychological health of women.
-The question about the possibility of shifting cultural practice can be answered in affirmative.
+This practice is a global concern owing to its immediate and long-term impact on the physical, sexual, reproductive and psychological health of women.
+The question about the possibility of shifting cultural practice can be answered in the affirmative.

-Victims speaking out loudly and clearly against the practice can greatly influence the continuity.
-Creating awareness about the violation of ‘right to life, security, liberty, bodily integrity, health and well being’ can be a tool in the hands of organisations, society, governments and international actors.
+Victims speaking out loudly and clearly against the practice can greatly influence continuity.
+Creating awareness about the violation of the ‘right to life, security, liberty, bodily integrity, health and well-being’ can be a tool in the hands of organizations, society, governments and international actors.